MrYsLab/pymata4/docs/management.md

 # Remote Firmata Management
+The methods in this section allow your application to to perform some Firmata management functions remotely.

 ## keep_alive

-This is a FirmataExpress feature.
-If you are using an Arduino with an Arduino that uses an ATmega328P processor, if serial communication is lost between pymata4 and the Arduino, the Arduino will perform a hardware reset of itself.
+For Arduino's utilizing an ATmega328P processor, this exclusive FirmataExpress feature will reset the Arduino if serial communication is lost between pymata4 and the Arduino.

 ```python
  def keep_alive(self, period=1, margin=0.3)